RohitSingh-NR/FileOperationsApplication/README.md

 1. View Files: List all files in the specified directory.
 2. Add a New File: Create a new file in the specified directory.
 3. Delete a File: Delete a file if it exists in the directory.
-4. Search for a File: Search for a file based on search criteria (e.g., file name with extension).
+4. Search for a File: Search for a file based on search criteria (e.g., file name with extension, if applicable).
 5. Navigate to main menu
 6. Exit: Terminate the application.